-In accordance with applicable federal, state, and city disability laws, New York University will provide reasonable accommodations for students:
+In accordance with applicable federal, state, and city disability laws, New York University will review your request for reasonable accommodations, if you:

-Housing accommodations are determined on a case-by-case basis, taking the student’s medically documented need and prevailing standards for reasonable accommodations into consideration.
-New York University has established the following procedures to ensure that students with disabilities have equal access to New York University’s housing resources.
+Housing accommodations are determined on a case-by-case basis, taking the student’s documented disability-related need and prevailing standards for reasonable accommodations into consideration.
+New York University has established the following procedures to ensure that students with disabilities have equal access to New York University’s housing resources:

-They can also be emailed to email@example.com or faxed to 212-995-4114.
-Faxed applications will be reviewed, however, the original documents must be sent by mail.
-Information provided to the Moses Center for Students with Disabilities is kept confidential and will only be shared within the University as is necessary to evaluate the request.
+Information provided to the Moses CSD is kept confidential and will only be shared in the Student Health Center as necessary to evaluate the request.

-Your request and supporting documentation will be reviewed by a committee consisting of representatives from the Moses Center, the University Student Health Center, and other administrators having knowledge of the accommodation process.
-Members include medical and counseling professionals from the Student Health Center and Counseling and Wellness Services.
+Your request and supporting documentation will be reviewed by a committee consisting of representatives from CSD and the Student Health Center, including medical and counseling professionals.
 The committee meets bimonthly.

-** Because of the varied impact a disability can have on different major life activities, CSD requires separate, specific documentation for each registration process (housing, academic, etc).
+- Because of the varied impact a disability can have on different major life activities, CSD reserves the right to request separate, specific documentation for each housing or academic accommodation application.